 - A. FDA-Approved Indications - 1.
 Epoetin alfa is indicated for the treatment of anemia due to chronic kidney disease (CKD), including patients on dialysis and not on dialysis to decrease the need for red blood cell (RBC) transfusion. - Epoetin alfa is indicated for the treatment of anemia due to zidovudine administered at ≤ 4200 mg/week in HIV-infected patients with endogenous serum erythropoietin levels of ≤ 500 mUnits/mL. - 3.
 Epoetin alfa is indicated for the treatment of anemia in patients with non-myeloid malignancies where anemia is due to the effect of concomitant myelosuppressive chemotherapy, and upon initiation, there is a minimum of two additional months of planned chemotherapy. - 4.
 Epoetin alfa is indicated to reduce the need for allogeneic RBC transfusions among patients with perioperative hemoglobin > 10 to ≤ 13 g/dL who are at high risk for perioperative blood loss from elective, noncardiac, nonvascular surgery.
 Epoetin alfa is not indicated for patients who are willing to donate autologous blood preoperatively. - B. Compendial Uses - 1.
 Symptomatic anemia in patients with myelodysplastic syndromes (MDS) - 2.
-Anemia in congestive heart failure - 3.
-Anemia in rheumatoid arthritis - 4.
-Anemia due to hepatitis C treatment with ribavirin in combination with either interferon alfa or peginterferon alfa - 5.
-Anemia in patients whose religious beliefs forbid blood transfusions - 6.
-Symptomatic anemia in patients with primary myelofibrosis, post-polycythemia vera myelofibrosis, or post-essential thrombocythemia myelofibrosis - 7.
-Anemia in patients with malignancy
+Anemia in rheumatoid arthritis - 3.
+Anemia due to hepatitis C treatment with ribavirin in combination with either interferon alfa or peginterferon alfa - 4.
+Anemia in patients whose religious beliefs forbid blood transfusions - 5.
+Symptomatic anemia in patients with primary myelofibrosis, post-polycythemia vera myelofibrosis, or post-essential thrombocythemia myelofibrosis - 6.
+Cancer patients who are undergoing palliative treatment